catch-point/ib-tws-node/README.md

 The Java Client is inconsistent of its use of `conid` vs `conId`, this project makes no effort to change that.
 However, other node clients do.

+### enums

+The Java Client makes use of Java enums, which have both a string and integer representation.
+This project only recognizes the string representation of the enums, with one exception: `ocaType`.

+### ocaType

+The TWS API document says ocaType is a number and that is what this project expects.
+Even though the Java Client supports both int and enum.

 ### connectAck

 The `connectAck` is documented as part of TWS API, even though some other clients use 'connected'.